 • A hot roof area also radiates straight through the un-insulated walls of the skylight,

-Thermal bridging in summer through a sky LightWarming the interior of the building and adding to the cooling load that is required to keep the building temperature at a comfortable level.
-During colder weather, the heat inside the house rises and radiates/leaks through the glass/skylight design into the outdoors, and your ducted heating or split system runs longer and harder to compensate, increasing energy use.
+Thermal bridging in summer through a sky LightThe interior of the building is consequently heated and the cooling load that is required to keep the building temperature at a comfortable level.
+During colder weather, the heat inside the house rises and radiates/leaks through the design into the outdoors.
+Your ducted heating or split system runs longer and harder to compensate for this, increasing energy use.
 The heat loss in skylights is more significant with a skylight than a facade window in a building because the heat in a room naturally rises and accumulates at the ceiling.
-As an example to understand this, in Australia, double story homes always get hotter upstairs in summer than the downstairs area.
+As an example, to understand this, in Australia, double story homes always get hotter upstairs in summer than the downstairs area.

 Here are some quick and not so quick tips to get around the issues above so that skylights can still benefit your building.